arieldev2/django-galaxy-detection/README.md

    <p><strong>- Note</strong><br>
-   The model still has errors, can give erroneous detections or that does not detect a galaxy.</p>
+   The model still has errors, can give erroneous detections or that does not detect a galaxy.<br>
+   This is an example to put this application into production, you should use celery or aws lambda</p>

    <hr>